 - Track and increase NPS: Evaluate applicant loyalty to your brand, track recruiting team performance, and improve the candidate experience by adding custom feedback links to your emails.

 - Measure effectiveness: Track workflow effectiveness with analytics on email delivery rates, opens and clicks.

 Controlled, effective candidate outreach

-The ATS Workflow in Clinch talent is also fully customizable; add a delay of minutes, hours, or days so that the automated series of actions happens at intervals appropriate to the ATS event that triggers it.
+The ATS Workflow in Clinch is also fully customizable; add a delay of minutes, hours, or days so that the automated series of actions happens at intervals appropriate to the ATS event that triggers it.

-For example, you may want to utilise the ATS Workflow as part of a new hire onboarding process.
-As in the example above, this might kick off with a 'Congratulations!' email, followed, after a delay of two or more days, by one or two more emails that link to an employee handbook and/or landing pages that explain what a new hire can expect during their first few days.
-This is a popular use case, and can be customised to suit the preferred communications timeline of your company.
+For example, you may want to utilize the ATS Workflow as part of a new hire onboarding process.
+As in the example above, this might kick off with a ‘Congratulations!’ email, followed, after a delay of two or more days, by one or two more emails that link to an employee handbook and/or landing pages that explain what a new hire can expect during their first few days.
+This is a popular use case, and can be customized to suit the preferred communications timeline of your company.

-Utilising the delay feature enables controlled, targeted, applicant engagement over time which contributes to a positive candidate experience.
+Utilizing the delay feature enables controlled, targeted, applicant engagement over time which contributes to a positive candidate experience.